Registration Dossier

 Additional information

-There are many studies available which do not report sufficient information for BCF values to be calculated, and in many cases the tests were of short duration, and steady state was not achieved during the test.
-The available reliable studies suggest low BCF values for fish, although studies into the accumulation by molluscs, such as Hedouin et al. (2006), indicate the potential for higher BAF values for these organisms.
+There are many studies in the literature relevant to the bioaccumulation of silver.
+However, many of these studies do not report sufficient information for BCF values to be calculated.
+In addition, many of the data were obtained from studies of short duration which did not achieve steady-state conditions.
+The available reliable studies suggest low BCF values for fish, although studies of the accumulation of silver by molluscs, such as Hedouin et al. (2006), indicate the potential for higher BAF values for these organisms.

 Information on Registered Substances comes from registration dossiers which have been assigned a registration number.
 The assignment of a registration number does however not guarantee that the information in the dossier is correct or that the dossier is compliant with Regulation (EC) No 1907/2006 (the REACH Regulation).
 This information has not been reviewed or verified by the Agency or any other authority.
 The content is subject to change without prior notice.